ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

-# Create an EVM Subnet on Fuji Testnet
+# Deploy a Subnet on Testnet

 :::note